EckhartOSB/opml-browser/opml-browser-readme.txt

 FOR DISPLAY WITHIN THE TEXT OF A POST OR PAGE:

 	[opml-browser name="string" filename="string", opmlurl="string", imageurl="string"
-	        link_opml="1" require_html="1", require_feed="1" exclude_self="1" closeall="1"
+	        link_opml="1" require_html="1", require_feed="1" exclude_self="1" show_folders="0"
-		sort="1" flatten="1" tooltips="0" margin="string" credit="0" ]
+		closeall="1" sort="1" flatten="1" tooltips="0" margin="string" credit="0" ]

 	All of the attributes are optional.
-In cases where "0" is specified above (tooltips, credits), omitting the attribute defaults to "1".
+In cases where "0" is specified above (show_folders, tooltips, credits), omitting the attribute defaults to "1".
 If "imageurl" is not specified, the default will be used (see above).
 All other attributes default to null.
 That means, for instance, that you must specify link_opml="1" to get an OPML link, and you must specify either filename or opmlurl to serve up any links at all.

 	You really only need to specify a unique name for each browser if you have more than one.
 Widgets use "-widget-N-", where N is the number of the widget.
 If you don't specify a name, '' is assumed.